DanielL159/DanielL159/README.md

 ## About Me :wave:

-Hey there!
+Hello!
 My name is Daniel.
-I'm a 21-year-old and currently reside in Brasília, Brasil.
-I'm working at Policia Federal, using Python and Oracle Data Base!
-I am a Computer Science student at UNIVERSIDADE CATOLICA DE BRASILIA.
+I’m a 21-year-old currently residing in Brasília, Brazil.
+I work at the Polícia Federal, using Python and Oracle Database.
+I am a Computer Science student at Universidade Católica de Brasília.